Lectures and Workshops

 For the Inquisitive Naturalist, a monthly lecture series, features both professional and amateur experts on a variety of nature related topics, ranging from the natural history of local toads or snakes to astronomy and climate change.
 Join us for an engaging and informative evening.
 Doors open at 6:30 p.m.
 Light refreshments are served.

-During the summer months (June, July, and August) our For the Inquisitive Naturalist talks are family friendly- focusing on topics interesting to both parents and their children.
-During the Summer of 2012, our July and August talks were part of two special family-friendly Nature Nights at the Center.
-Nature Night activities started at 6:30pm and included live animals, crafts, nature walks, discovery room visits and themed snacks!
-These nature nights were well attended and brought in many new visitors.
-We hope to continue these next year.
+During the summer months (June, July, and August) our For the Inquisitive Naturalist talks are special family-friendly Nature Nights at the Center.
+Nature Night activities start at 6:30pm and include live animals, crafts, nature walks, discovery room visits and themed snacks!

 Science Educator Workshops